 Facebook Ad’s personal attributes is its most nuanced ad policy.
 Here’s a breakdown that will help you avoid having your ads disapproved for this area of noncompliance.

 Look at the following ad.
-Do you think there is a Facebook would disapprove of it?
+Do you think Facebook would disapprove it?

 There isn’t an obvious problem with this ad.
 There is nothing offensive, controversial, or racists.
 But Facebook disapproved it.